 The general rule is that you use twice as much water as rice (2:1).
 So, for example, if you have 100g rice you use 200g/ml water.
 Nigella Lawson also agrees with this rule for white rice; her top tip is to use a mug or cup rather than weighing it out.
 If you decide to use a cup we would suggest ½ cup per person.

-Brown rice or other rice which is higher in fibre may require more water as not only do they need to be cooked for longer but they will also absorb more water.
-We recommends125ml water to 100g rice or, if using cups, 11/4 cups to 1 cup rice.
+Brown rice or other rice that is higher in fiber may require more water as not only do they need to be cooked for longer but they will also absorb more water.
+We recommend 125ml water to 100g rice or, if using cups, 1 and 1/4 cups to 1 cup rice.